Sucralfate is increasingly being used to speed the healing and recovery time for horses with ulcers.

 What is sucralfate for horses?

 Sucralfate is a powerful treatment for stomach and hindgut ulcers in horses.
-It is used in conjunction with omeprazole to treat stomach ulcers.
+It is used in conjunction with omeprazole to treat equine gastric ulcers.

 Omeprazole such as our own AbPrazole helps to reduce the stomach acid.
 When combined with Sucralfate like our own AbSucralfate, it to binds to the mucosal lining.